BranaeCraveiro/Lab_Notebook/Notes/Meeting Notes/Summer 2025.md

 ## 7/24/2025 w/ Caroline
 ### To do:
-- look at papers to see if i need to do triplicates for sanger sequencing.
+- look at papers to see if I need to do triplicates for sanger sequencing.

 ## 7/22/2025 w/ Brooke, Caroline, & Sarah